hipolitorodrigues/quick_access_to_everything/README.md

 ## How to Use

 1. **Run the Application:** Launch the main Python script.
+    * Optionally, download and run portable\QuickLink.exe.
+No installation required.
 2. **Add a Link:**
     * Click the "Add Link" button.
     * In the opened window, enter the website URL.